JJC3321/CodeForce/README.md

-# My Solution to Codeforce problems
+# My solution to Codeforce problems